Welcome to the website of St Johns.

 The process itself aims to alter our state of consciousness in a way that relaxes the conscious part of the mind while simultaneously stimulating and focussing the subconscious part.
 This heightened state of awareness - reached using skilled relaxation techniques - allows the therapist to then make appropriate suggestions.

-Debbie Reed and all counselling associates working from St John's offices are members of the BACP and all work will be guided by their code of Ethics.
+Debbie Reed and all counselling associates working from St John's offices are members of either the BACP, UKCP or equal professional body and all work will be guided by their code of Ethics.
 All Counsellors operating from St John's receive regular supervision.